King's Hawaiian: History

 In 2016, King's launched a new line of BBQ Sauces consisting of four flavors; Big Island Lava, Smoked Bacon, Original Sweet Pineapple, and Kona Coffee.

-By February 2018, King's Hawaiian had expanded its Georgia bakery from 100 employees to more than 650 employees and three production lines.
+By February 2018, King's Hawaiian had expanded its Georgia bakery from 100 employees to more than 650 employees with three production lines.
 By July 2019, approximately 75% of King's Hawaiian production was coming from the Georgia bakery.

+In December 2023, King's Hawaiian disclosed that it was working on its first expansion into the Midwest.
+The company revealed that it was planning to spend almost $200 million to build a 300,000-square foot facility in Taylorsville, Indiana.

 Marketing

+In 1980, King's Hawaiian sponsored Ron Colson and Roland Leong in the National Hot Rod Association Number 5 Funny Car and winning that season's NHRA Winston Finals in Ontario, California.

 In 2014, King's Hawaiian used now retired MLB player Shane Victorino to advertise their products, using the slogan "Go Pupule".

-In 2016, King's Hawaiian entered a three story tall float representing the beauty of the Hawaiian Islands in the Macy's Thanksgiving Day Parade.
+In 2016, King's Hawaiian entered a three-story-tall float representing the beauty of the Hawaiian Islands in the Macy's Thanksgiving Day Parade.
 The float included a volcano that erupted confetti and a stage for musical performers.

-In 2018, King's Hawaiian released an 82-minute Halloween-themed animated film titled "The Legend of Hallowaiian" featuring the voices of Mark Hamill, Vanessa Williams, and Tia Carrere.
+In 2018, King's Hawaiian released an 82-minute Halloween-themed animated film titled The Legend of Hallowaiian featuring the voices of Mark Hamill, Vanessa Williams, and Tia Carrere.
 The film was produced by Canadian animation studio Arcana Studio and King Hawaiian's production company Fresh Baked Films and distributed by SC Films International.